 In primitive Software Development days, where projects were implemented using the Age-old Waterfall Model, teams had to do Integration testing (if at all!) strictly after the unit testing was done.
-These days, with the evolution of DevOps and smaller release cycles, order of testing really does not matter.
-Few test engineers opine that performing Integration testing before the Unit testing is beneficial as whenever these tests fail, you can zero-down to the exact unit that’s causing the integration test to fail and then work on optimizing it.
+These days, with the evolution of DevOps and smaller release cycles, the testing order does not matter.
+Few test engineers opine that performing Integration testing before the Unit testing is beneficial.
+Whenever these tests fail, you can zero down to the exact unit causing the integration test to fail and then work on optimizing it.

-Basically, Successful Integration tests provide confidence for the testers to perform end-to-end tests with the Application-under-test.
-In this regard, it is best that the environment, in which the Integration tests are planned to be done, mimic the customer’s environment.
+Successful Integration tests provide confidence for the testers to perform end-to-end tests with the Application-under-test.
+In this regard, the environment in which the Integration tests are planned to be done should mimic the customer’s environment.
 In other words, the Integration test environment should be a scaled-down version of the Production environment.

-As far as possible, use automation testing tools, especially when you use the Top Down or Bottom Up approach, since regression testing is important each time you integrate a unit, and manual regression testing is not only time consuming but also inefficient.
-Tools such as: VectorCAST, Citrus, LDRA, Smart Integration Test Accelerator, Fitnesse, IBM Rational Integration Tester, Protractor, Tessy will help teams in effectively planning and performing Integration tests.
+As far as possible, use automated testing tools, especially when using the Top Down or Bottom Up approach, since regression testing is important each time you integrate a unit.
+Manual regression testing is not only time-consuming but also inefficient.
+Tools such as VectorCAST, Citrus, LDRA, Smart Integration Test Accelerator, Fitnesse, IBM Rational Integration Tester, Protractor, and Tessy will help teams effectively plan and perform Integration tests.

-Like any other testing, Test Strategy for Integration needs to be called out clearly and test cases and test data need to be prepared before the beginning of Integration testing.
-Also, critical modules need to be identified and their interactions should be tested on priority.
-Absence of a Design Document can almost make the Integration testing efforts useless.
-Not ensuring detailed Design document with clearly defined interactions between each unit can lead to wastage of Integration testing efforts.
-Understand the architecture of the application being built, write test cases to cover all the interfaces within the system and with external systems.
+Like any other testing, Test Strategy for Integration needs to be called out clearly, and test cases and test data need to be prepared before the beginning of Integration testing.
+Also, critical modules need to be identified, and their interactions should be tested on priority.
+The absence of a Design Document can almost make the Integration testing efforts useless.
+Not ensuring a detailed Design document with clearly defined interactions between each unit can lead to the wastage of Integration testing efforts.
+Understand the application’s architecture, and write test cases to cover all the interfaces within and with external systems.

 Ensure that you have a robust Configuration Management system in place.
-Or else, the team will face a lot of difficulties in tracking the right version of each unit, especially if the number of units to be integrated is huge.
-Also, make sure that each unit is “unit-tested” before you start Integration Testing.
+Or else the team will face many difficulties tracking the right version of each unit, especially if the number of units to be integrated is huge.
+Also, ensure that each unit is “unit-tested” before starting Integration Testing.

 Integration testing – What not to do?

-Unit testing is usually done by Developers or white box testers, but Integration testing is done by specialized Integration testing teams.
+Developers or white box testers usually do unit testing, but Integration testing is done by specialized Integration testing teams.
 Thorough unit testing must be done before starting integration.
 The Integration test scenarios should be maintained in Separate test suites and tested using a build server.

-Each sprint of Agile Development cycle contains User stories on which the teams would be working on.
-Each User Story should contain clear and concise Entry/Exit criteria and the User stories pertaining to Integration are no different.
-Hence, in this regard, Integration testing should only aim to cover the requirements around integration of the systems.
+Each sprint of the Agile Development cycle contains User stories on which the teams would be working.
+Each User Story should contain clear and concise Entry/Exit criteria, and the User stories about integration are no different.
+Hence, in this regard, Integration testing should only aim to cover the requirements around the integration of the systems.

-Integration testing sometimes seems quite intriguing, but it's not that difficult.
+Integration testing sometimes seems quite intriguing, but it’s not that difficult.
 Of course, having a dedicated integration testing team in the project is always good, but even functional testers can be trained and do well on integration testing.
-I hope this article helps your teams to plan and come up with the best integration testing strategies and techniques.
+I hope this article helps your teams plan and develop the best integration testing strategies and techniques.